jdmedlock/webdevbok/README.md

 ### Javascript

+#### Functions

+##### Return

+Functions always return some value upon exit.
+Even if there is no `return` statement.
+When there's no `return` statement a value of `undefined` is implicitly returned.

+This is why you'll see a value of `undefined` in the browser console when you execute a `console.log` statement.
+This function doesn't execute a return so you'll see both the message you have requested it to log, plus `undefined`.

 #### Truthy & Falsey Values

 A value is truthy if it converts to true when evaluated in a boolean context.